 Proposal 5: Conclude that it is feasible to relax ACLR and/or SEM requirements for no adjacent in-band/out-of-band co-existence issue scenario when UE channel bandwidth is smaller than BS channel bandwidth.
 (Huawei)

 Further study on how exactly ACLR and/or SEM requirements can be relaxed comparing to IBE requirement within the gap between UE channel bandwidth and the edge of BS channel bandwidth

+Proposal 6: ACLR outside the BS CBW should not be relaxed even if the BS CBW is smaller than the bandwidth of the operator's holding spectrum band.

 Recommended WF